Bethe Ansatz, Quantum Circuits, and the F-basis: The Short Tensor

 \subsection{Equality with Other Short Tensors}

 Reference \cite{Ruiz23} used another tensor to build short unitaries.
 Let us demonstrate both tensors are equal.
 The spin chain of \cite{Ruiz23} is homogeneous, hence we set $v_j=0$.
-According to (54)--(57) and (86) of \cite{Ruiz23}, we must prove
+According to (54)--(57) and~(86) of \cite{Ruiz23}, we must prove

 where we used the indexation of Appendix~\ref{appindexation}.
 The entries in left-hand side are (\ref{Omegajkentries}).
-The right-hand side involves

-The definition of the tensor $\Lambda_{j_k}^i$ is (\ref{Lambda0r}) and (\ref{Lambda1r}) under the adaptation of the ranges of the indices.
+The definition of the tensor $\Lambda_{j_k}^i$ in the right-hand side is (\ref{Lambda0r}) and (\ref{Lambda1r}) under the adaptation of the ranges of the indices.
 The MPS of $\Lambda_{j_k}^i$ thus defined prepares Bethe states over $k$ spins and $r$ magnons with quasi-momenta in the set $p_{1},\ldots,p_k$.
-Note (\ref{L}) is rectangular:
+On the other hand,